On first-order transductions of classes of graphs: Graph theory

 We recall some definitions related to graph sparsity.
 The interested reader is referred to the monograph \cite{Sparsity}.

-A \emph{depth-$r$ shallow minor} of a graph $G$ is a graph obtained from $G$ by contracting vertex-disjoints subgraphs with radius at most $r$ (i.e. containing a point such that all other points are reachable by a path of length at most $r$) and deleting a subset of edges and vertices.
-For a class~$\Cc$, we denote by $\Cc\,\nabla\, r$ the class of all shallow minors of graphs in $\Cc$ at depth $r$.
+A \emph{depth-$r$ (shallow) minor} of a graph $G$ is a graph obtained from $G$ by contracting vertex-disjoints subgraphs with radius at most $r$ (i.e., containing a vertex $v$ such that all other vertices are reachable by a path of length at most $r$ from $v$) and deleting a subset of edges and vertices.
+For a class~$\Cc$, we denote by $\Cc\,\nabla\, r$ the class of all depth-$r$ shallow minors of graphs in $\Cc$.
 Note that the classes $\Cc\,\nabla\, r$ are monotone by construction, and that $\Cc\,\nabla\,0$ is nothing but the monotone closure of $\Cc$.
-A class $\Cc$ of graphs has \emph{bounded expansion} if there exists a function $f\colon \mathbb N\rightarrow\mathbb N$ such that, for every integer $r$, all the graphs in $\Cc\,\nabla\, r$ have average degree at most~$f(r)$.
+A class $\Cc$ of graphs has \emph{bounded expansion} if there exists a function $f\colon \mathbb N\rightarrow\mathbb N$ such that, for every integer $r$, all graphs in $\Cc\,\nabla\, r$ have average degree at most~$f(r)$.

 \begin{exa} The class $\Pl$ of all planar graphs has bounded expansion as every (shallow) minor of a planar graph is planar, hence has average degree less than $6$ (by Euler's formula).
 Also, for every integer $D$, the class of all graphs $G$ with $\Delta(G)\leq D$ has bounded expansion since depth-$r$ shallow minors of graphs with maximum degree at most $D$ have average degree at most $D^{r+1}$. \end{exa}